Valle de Bravo with Kids: A 5 Day Itinerary

 Admission into the Piedra Herrada Sanctuary includes a mandatory guide.
 We started out in a big group, but two people fell way behind and the other group changed their mind and took horses to the top.

-Hiking at Piedra Herrada Sanctuary Valle de Bravo Mexico
+The Brewer kids hike at Piedra Herrada Sanctuary Valle de Bravo Mexico.

 There are a decent number of monarchs at the bottom of the butterfly sanctuary, but this was nothing compared to what was to come.